Cliffs and wave-cut platforms

-Cliffs and wave-cut platforms are landforms commonly found along the coast.
+Cliffs and wave-cut platforms are landforms of erosion commonly found along the coast.

-Where cliffs are made from more resistant rock, wave cut platforms are often formed.
-A wave-cut platform is a wide, gently sloping surface found at the base of the cliff and extends into the sea.
+Where cliffs are made from more resistant rock, wave-cut platforms are often formed.
+A wave-cut platform is a wide, gently sloping surface found at the cliff’s base and extends into the sea.
 The image below shows a wave-cut platform formed at Flamborough, Holderness Coast.

 A wave-cut platform is formed when: